 Reviewing your social media privacy settings is a good idea.
 Set your personal profiles to private to limit who can see your posts.
 Be mindful about what you share online and who you share your images with.

-Having your private images leaked online can be an extremely distressing and traumatic experience.
+Having your private photos leaked online can be an extremely distressing and traumatic experience.
 Don’t minimize your experience by downplaying your feelings.

 Instead, it’s okay to recognize the impact of this situation on your life.
 Reach out to trusted friends and family members for support.
 You can also seek out professional counseling and support groups, either online or in-person.